 Here's the simple picture that illustrates the problem:

 This chart is from the College Board's Trends in Student Aid 2011.
 It shows that low-income students borrow almost as much as do middle-class students.
 In 2008 low-income Pell Grant students, who in some accounts have it good, "had an average debt of $24,800—nearly $2,000 more than the average for all seniors graduating with loans."
 The authors of Crossing the Finish Line, with their uniquely comprehensive data base, confirm this pattern and show that students from the bottom income quartile increase their annual borrowing by 50% from their first to their last year in college (chapter 9).
 Low-income students are going broke as fast as middle-income students.
 Actually, given their lower income base, they're going broke even faster.

-2010 median family income in California was not quite $55,000 in 2010 (slide 9).
-Let's say that a student from this median family—still not technically poor—gets all tuition covered through a partial Pell Grant combined with a Cal Grant (at least until Jerry Brown messes with it again.)
+Median family income in California was not quite $55,000 in 2010 (slide 9).
+Let's say that a student from this median family—certainly not technically poor—has all tuition covered through a partial Pell Grant combined with a Cal Grant (at least until Jerry Brown messes with it again.)
 This saves another $8,000.
-The student and her median family then need to find $12,000 per year; factor in this family's net income in relation to California mortgage or rent costs and just one other child in the family and their capacity to contribute disposable income rapidly approaches zero.
-A student borrowing $4,000-5,000 per year for four or five years will easily rack up the total debt seen in the chart.
+The student and her median family then need to find $12,000 per year.
+Factor in this family's net income in relation to California mortgage or rent costs and just one other child in the family and their capacity to contribute disposable income rapidly approaches zero.
+A student borrowing $4,000-5,000 per year for four or five years will rack up the total debt seen in the chart.
 UC President Mark Yudof recently noted the debt figure for UC is close to $20,000.

-When public university officials claim that access for low-income students is guaranteed by grants, they wrongly low-ball the overall access problem.
+When public university officials claim that access for low-income students is guaranteed by grants, they wrongly omit the overall cost of attendance.
 This may have the negative effect of reducing public interest in fixing the whole access problem.